7 Day Sandstone Wilderness Itinerary: THe Ultimate Road Trip!

 Many people pop over for a day visit, but we recommend extending that and staying in a beach cabin with ocean views at the Great Keppel Island Hideaway.

 The village has stand up paddle boards, kayaks, boogie boards and snorkels for hire.
-You can swim right off the beach, or a motorized canoe trip can take you out to snorkeling spots and hidden coves and beaches.
-The
+You can swim right off the beach, or take a motorized canoe trip to snorkeling spots and hidden coves and beaches.

 The best snorkeling spots are Shelving Beach, Monkey Point, and Clam Bay.